waywardphilosopher/lookingforwisdom/content/posts/ptahhotep.md

 +++
 categories = ["Philosopher Files"] date = 2020-11-05T10:39:00Z
-description = ""
 draft = false
 image = "images/ptahhotep.jpg"
 slug = "ptahhotep"
-summary = "One of history's earliest named philosophers was from Africa.
+description = "One of history's earliest named philosophers was from Africa.
 He lived 4500 years ago in Egypt, and his name was Ptahhotep." tags = ["Philosopher Files"] title = "Ptahhotep and the Emeralds of Wisdom"